stevgrcia/stevengarcia/test-cases-excel/README.md

 Asset Management - Test Cases

-This folder contains the test cases of asset management from my previous internship as an Information Technology (IT) Intern.
+This folder contains the test cases of asset management from my previous internship as an Information Technology (IT) Intern. <br>

-Last Updated: March 04, 2025
+Last Updated: March 04, 2025 <br>
-Test Environment: Chrome
+Test Environment: Chrome <br>
-Tested by: Steven Q. Garcia (IT Intern)
+Tested by: Steven Q. Garcia (IT Intern) <br>
-Prerequisites: User must be logged with admin role Test Type: Manual | Functional Testing
+Prerequisites: User must be logged with admin role <br>
+Test Type: Manual | Functional Testing <br>

-Scope:
+Scope: <br>
-Cell input validations
+Cell input validations <br>
-Accurateness of the information displayed Functionality of each buttons
+Accurateness of the information displayed <br>
+Functionality of each buttons <br>
-UI responsiveness
+UI responsiveness <br>